Westwood High School

-The Language Arts program continues to emphasize grammar with writing as its core with a solid appreciation of American, English, and Modern Literature.
+The Language Arts program continues to emphasize grammar with writing as its core with a solid appreciation of American, British, and Modern Literature.
 The use of technology to present, collect information, and create projects is used extensively in Language Arts.
 Students also research and write term papers.

 We’d love to have you on campus to show you in-person what Westwood has to offer.